 Addressable Fire Alarm Systems

-Wireless and Smart Fire Alarm Systems
+Wireless Fire Alarm Systems

-Components of a Fire Alarm System
+Key Components of a Fire Alarm System

 Detectors and Sensors

-Control Panels and Notification Appliances
+Notification Appliances

-Power Supply and Backup
+Power Supply

-2025 Trends in Fire Alarm Systems
+Legal Requirements in Pakistan for Fire Alarm Systems

 Benefits of Fire Alarm Systems